syedadils28/Online-Book-Donate-Management/readme.md

 **Online Book Donate Management** is a system designed to streamline book donation and distribution.
 Online Book Donate Management

- ** Online Book Reselling Management is a web-based platform(website) for buying, selling, and donating books.
+  Online Book Reselling Management is a web-based platform(website) for buying, selling, and donating books.
   Resell and Donate online instead of going out to a book store and wasting time.<br>

   ## Admin login: <br>
-      Admin Username:admin
+      Admin Username: admin
-      Password:Test@123
+      Password: Test@123

 It allows users to:
 - Donate unused books to others who need them.